Video interview set up in preparation for an event. Event content video set up.

 • Back Light (adds depth/separation)

-• Diffusion is key - Use softboxes or diffusion paper to avoid harsh shadows and make your subject glow.
+• Diffusion is key - We use softboxes or diffusion paper to avoid harsh shadows and make the subject glow.

 Audio

-• Use a lapel mic for clean, direct sound, but make sure you hide the cable!
+• Use a lapel mic - Giving clean, direct sound.

-• Boom mic as backup - Rig it just out of frame above the subject.
+• Boom mic as backup - We rig this just out of frame above the subject.

 • Test levels - Make sure nothing’s peaking.